ItsDrike/setup-poetry/README.md

 poetry dependencies.

 The main goal of this action is to **quickly** handle installing of the project's dependencies, by effectively utilizing caching.
-While there are some other actions with the same goal, we prioritize speed as one of the most important things, and so this action mainly focuses on handling this installation as quickly as possible.
+While there are some other actions with the same goal, most of them don't have good (if any) cross-platform support, and don't focus as much on speed.

 ## Usage